apytypes/apytypes/docs/comparison.rst

 .. rubric:: Footnotes

+.. [#enclfixfootnote] ``en_cl_fix`` has two different fixed-point classes, one handles up to 53 bits, the other has no limitation.
+However, an operation involving the shorter format cannot produce the longer etc. In the comparison, the longer format was used for all tests.
 .. [#numfifootnote] ``numfi`` is limited to 64 total bits (including results of e.g. multiplication).
 .. [#pyfixpfootnote] ``pyfixp`` is essentially a package to simply quantize NumPy-arrays with doubles.
 .. [#fpbinaryfootnote] ``fpbinary`` provides a helper function to convert an array to a list with fixed-point numbers.